khurshid04/google-drive-integration/replit.md

 - ✅ **NEW:** Enhanced Google Picker with multiple views (My Drive, Shared, Folders)
 - ✅ **NEW:** Full folder navigation and shared file access in picker
 - ✅ **NEW:** Multi-select capability for choosing multiple files at once
+- ✅ **NEW:** Successfully migrated from Replit Agent to standard Replit environment
+- ✅ **NEW:** Added Microsoft Graph API integration for OneDrive file access
+- ✅ **NEW:** Created separate authentication buttons for Google Drive and Microsoft OneDrive
+- ✅ **NEW:** Updated database models to support both Google and Microsoft user authentication
+- ✅ **NEW:** Fixed frontend JavaScript initialization issues for better error handling

 ### Key Features Implemented
 1. **OAuth2 Flow**: Complete server-side Google authentication with popup handling